 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 Indonesia has the largest Muslim population in the world, with a total of more than 220 million Muslims, or about 13 percent of the world’s Muslim population.
 While most Indonesian Muslims practice an animistic and superstitious version of Islam known as “folk” Islam, proponents of Islamic extremism have encouraged and engaged in violence against Christians.
-The wickedness of these attacks has led many Muslims to question their faith and to be more open to the gospel.
+The wickedness of these attacks has led many Muslims to question Islam and to be more open to the gospel.
 Bold evangelists are taking advantage of this opportunity to share the gospel and lead many Muslims to faith in Christ.

 The main persecutors in Indonesia are Islamic extremists, who influence moderate Muslims.
 While the government does not normally persecute Christians, neither does it consistently defend them.

 What It Means To Follow Christ In Indonesia:

 Even though it is illegal to evangelize, it is legal, though difficult, for Muslims and others to convert to Christianity.
 Christians living in cities can worship openly.
 In rural areas, churches that actively share their faith face persecution from Muslims, local governments and the community.
 In some areas, small house churches of about 12 people are generally tolerated and allowed to meet openly.
 Muslims pay a price for converting to Christianity, and even in cities most Christian converts from Islam choose to attend churches outside their community.
 Those who openly share their faith face pressure from family members because their conversion affects the family’s social standing.
 Muslim families often disown their children who come to faith in Christ.
 Foreigners who openly evangelize Muslims are required to leave the country.
 One Indonesian province, Aceh, has implemented Islamic Sharia law.

 Access To Bibles: